 The policy's key features:

-- The completed paper form MUST be returned to the registrar (with signatures) by or BEFORE THE END of the Final Examination period.
+- The form MUST be submitted by or BEFORE THE END of the Final Examination period.

 - Having "too much work to do" is not considered a valid reason for an Incomplete.